kojitominaga/scratch/nora10/nora10ck/readme.md

 I might have to do something for 3.3 handling (there may not be anything left depending on the choice of tarsplitn remove non-ascii characters from locations.csv

+### 17 Feb 2014

+Noticed errors in which some tar files 0000-0009.tar etc. are created but contains no data (file size = zero).
+It seems to have continues after the "error".
+A better way to implement is

+1. not to use the COMPLETE file (just check every file is __not__ empty.
+If any .tar file is missing, create data for those missing.
+2. at the end of part 1, and at the end of part 2, check that the file is __not__ empty.

 freebee/
 --------